+On the first floor of the Louis B. Mayer Library is the new Lawrence Herbert Alumni Center for ongoing outreach with AFI alumni along with the Frankovich Barnes Screening Room (FBSR) and Conservatory Camera Department.
 The Charles K. Feldman Reading Room, Ahmanson Room and HP Computer Lab are all located on the second floor of the building and contain reference materials and special collections used by Conservatory Fellows and campus visitors.
-Also located in the Library building are the Mark Goodson Screening Room (MGSR), HBO Pavilion, the Frankovich Barnes Screening Room (FBSR), Photo Archive offices, Conservatory Camera Department, Screen Actors Guild (SAG) - Conservatory office, Information Technology, small catering kitchen and Conservatory classrooms.
-The AFI Catalog offices are located in the trailer behind the Library building.
+Also located on the second floor is the Mark Goodson Screening Room (MGSR), HBO Pavilion, and on campus café.
+AFI's Information Technology and reference catalog offices are located in the 3rd floor loft of the building.

 Numbering for the Library is:

 Lower level rooms 100s

 Main level rooms 200s

 Tower level rooms 300s